-Governmental activities are supported by special assessments and interest.
-Program revenues include charges for services and payments made by parties outside of the reporting government's citizenry if that money is restricted to a particular program.
+Governmental activities are primarily supported by special assessments and interest.
+Program revenues include charges for services.
 Program revenues are netted with program expenses in the Statement of Activities to present the net cost of each program.

 Amounts paid to acquire capital assets are capitalized as assets, rather than reported as an expenditure.
 Proceeds of long-term debt are recorded as liabilities in the government-wide financial statements, rather than as an other financing source.